 In most cases, you should avoid submitting anything that the application doesn’t specifically ask for.
 This means you generally shouldn’t be mailing colleges supplemental materials such as your resume, papers you’ve written in high school classes, and so on.

 There are, of course, some exceptions.
 If your resume contains significant information that doesn’t appear elsewhere in your application, consider including it.
 (If your resume is nothing more than a list of things you’ve discussed in your essays and already included as extracurricular activities, skip the resume.)

-Consider including supplemental materials you’re really, really good that aren’t required.
+Only include supplemental materials demonstrating you’re really, really talented if they aren’t required.
 Generally get A’s in your English classes doesn’t mean you should submit writing samples; imagine how many straight-A students apply to these colleges every year.
 If you’ve been published or won awards, though, it may be worth the supplemental inclusion.
-Similarly, if you’re a casual musician, don’t include a recording (think how many other students have taken five years of violin or piano lessons; in cases like this, you won’t stand out).
+Similarly, if you’re a casual musician, don’t include a recording.
+Think how many other students have taken five years of violin or piano lessons; in cases like this, you won’t stand out.
 If you have extraordinary talent, though, consider including it.

 It can be hard to assess for yourself whether you have the kind of skill or talent that merits an inclusion of supplementary materials — and the people closest to you will have a biased perspective.
 Try to step back and look at your work objectively, and keep in mind that strangers can be the most honest critics.

 To be clear, this advice is for people whose supplementary materials are not directly related to their field of study. if you’re applying as a music, dance, art, or similar major, you should absolutely include the relevant materials.

 Yes, your essays are your chance to express to a college who you really are, beyond your scores and grades and hobbies.
 But that doesn’t mean that anything goes.
 Remember, your goal with your essay is to impress these people and convince them that you would be a valuable member of their school.